BUNYAN FAMILY GENEALOGY

 Ann Bunyan (1827-1903) who follows:

-Ann believed that she was descended from John Bunyan, the author of the christian allegory, The Pilgrim's Progress, and that belief was firmly ingrained in her children and grandchildren.
-However, most genealogists, and Brown (1888) in particular, believe that no male descendants of John Bunyan still carried the Bunyan family name by the time Ann was born.
-Also, the lineage presented here demonstrates that Ann is descended from Thomas Bunnion of Silsoe (b. abt.
-1643), who was a contemporary of the celebrated John Bunyan (1628-1688), and not a member of his immediate family.
-Please see the Hare Genealogy for Ann and Henry's children.
+Ann thought that she was descended from John Bunyan, the author of the christian allegory, The Pilgrim's Progress, and that belief was firmly ingrained in her children and grandchildren.
+However, most professionally published genealogies - and Urwick (1888), Brown (1928) and Arnold (2020) in particular - show that no male descendants of John Bunyan still carried the Bunyan family name by the time Ann was born.
+Also, the lineage presented here demonstrates that Ann is most likely descended from Thomas Bunnion of Silsoe (b. c.1643), who was a contemporary of the celebrated John Bunyan (1628-1688), and not a member of his immediate family.
+However, there is an interesting twist to this story.
+Ann's mother Mary Ann Dew is the older sister of one Philip Dew (1816-1863) of Gamlingay, Cambridgeshire, and there is a tradition among Philip's descendants in Australia that he was also a descendant of John Bunyan (Dew, 1985, p.
+11).
+If true, then Ann Bunyan may indeed descend from John Bunyan in the female line.
+However, a search of the Gamlingay parish registers has yet to demonstrate any connection between the ancestors of May Ann Dew, with any possible descendants of John Bunyan.

 Several online family histories mistakenly identify Ann Bunyan, the wife of Henry Hare, with an Ann Bunyan who was born in Caddington, Bedfordshire to parents James Bunyan and Ann Fensome, whereas the wife of Henry Hare is actually the Ann Bunyan who was born in Campton, Bedfordshire to parents James Bunyan and Mary Ann Dew.
 These genealogies fail to recognize that several women by the name of Ann Bunyan were living in Bedfordshire in the mid-1800s.
 Several facts clearly point to the correct identity of Ann.